 Some of reasons students with disabilities don’t pursue higher education are that they don’t feel they’ll have a good support system, or they’re not encouraged to go to college.
-But one of the biggest barriers is finances.
+The biggest barrier, however, is finances.
 College is often more expensive for students with a disability, sometimes involving increased housing, technology, transportation costs and more.
 If the student comes from a low-income family, that increases the challenge.
-The good news is that there many scholarships and other financial services available to disabled students.
+The good news is that there are many scholarships and other financial services available to disabled students.

 Some scholarship resources for disabled students are:

-- The National Directory of Financial Assistance Programs for Post-Secondary Students with Disabilities provides an extensive list for students with disabilities.
+- The National Directory of Financial Assistance Programs for Post-Secondary Students with Disabilities provides an extensive list of financial help for students with disabilities.

 - The National Center for College Students with Disabilities Clearinghouse has scholarship information, as well as information on college resources, campus groups, legislation and more.

-- College Funding for Students with Disabilities, published by the University of Washington, provides strategies and resources.
+- College Funding for Students with Disabilities provides strategies and resources.

 Financial Assistance for Older Adults with Disabilities

 There are many government benefits, as well as nonprofit resources, that offer financial help for seniors with disabilities.
-Many programs for seniors that help provide meal, housing, health care and financial assistance aren’t specifically for seniors with disabilities, but can often provide needed help to those who have them.
+Many programs for seniors that help provide meals, housing, health care and financial assistance aren’t specifically for seniors with disabilities but can provide needed help to those with one.

 Benefits for seniors with disabilities include:

-- Supplemental Security Income.
-SSI is federally funded financial assistance to those over 65, as well as people younger than 65 who have mental or physical disabilities.
-It provides monthly payments to meet basic needs for food, clothing and shelter.
+- Supplemental Security Income: SSI is federally funded financial assistance for those over 65, as well as people younger than 65 who have mental or physical disabilities.
+It provides monthly payments for food, clothes and shelter.
 The base monthly federal amount varies depending on living situation and income.
 SSI is for individuals who have not paid into the Social Security system through employment, or as a supplement to Social Security Disability or Retirement Benefits for individuals whose benefits don’t meet basic needs.
 Those who qualify for SSI also automatically qualify for SNAP food benefits and Medicaid.

-- National Council on Aging Benefits Checkup.
-Provides information on benefits for seniors with disabilities, and others over 65.
+- National Council on Aging Benefits Checkup: Provides benefits information for seniors both with and without disabilities.

 Grants for people with disabilities – financial help that doesn’t have to be repaid – are available from both the federal government and private organizations.
-To get one, you must fill out an application, and sometimes even write a proposal.
+They all require filling out an application, and some require a written proposal.

-Eligibility requirements are usually on the website of the organization offering the grant.
-If you can’t find it, or have questions, contact the organization to make sure you understand what’s involved.
+Eligibility requirements are found on the website of the organization offering the grant.
+If you can’t find guidelines, or have questions, contact the organization to make sure you understand what’s involved.